cuplsensor/cuplcodec/docs/specification/features.rst

    :status: complete
    :links: CODEC_SPEC_5

    Short Record bit.
-When set :need:`CODEC_FEAT_3` just one byte long.
+When set :need:`CODEC_FEAT_3` one byte long.
 When cleared it is 4 bytes long.

-   This is cleared.
+   This is cleared, because the message is longer than 255 bytes.

 .. feat:: IL
    :id: CODEC_FEAT_21